 - Be sure to see when looking.
 The Barnes & Noble incident happened simply because I did not see the car when I looked before backing up.
 Sometimes we get so into the routines of life that we fail to see the obvious.
 Slowing down and taking time to really look helps prevent mistakes.

 - Realize that others are often hurt by our mistakes.
 Backing into a car in my own driveway left me with a lot of guilt over the inconvenience I caused others.
 Realizing that our mistakes hurt others hopefully motivates us to develop habits that put us in a place of helping them instead.

 - Take ownership.
 When I backed into the trailer in our driveway, it of course wasn’t my fault.
 I mean, the trailer isn’t usually there, and it was below my view enough that I couldn’t see it when I looked.
 In this and many of my backing-up incidences, my first instinct involved blaming someone else for the mistake.
 Yet, because I know I can only control me, I must take ownership and admit my mistakes and their root causes if I am to break the negative patterns in my life.

 - Let go of pride & embarrassment.
 Each of these backing-up incidences caused me embarrassment.
 In my pride, I worried too much about what others thought of me.
 I had to humble myself by going through the above process in order to get out from under the weight of my mistakes.

-Unfortunately, there really aren’t any workarounds for backing up.
 We must look behind us from time to time in order to learn from our past and then move forward in a way that allows the past with its mistakes to positively shape the future.
 In other words, we each need to learn how to Put Your Behind in the Past.
-If we don’t, we’ll continually make the same mistakes and essentially relive our pasts instead of grow beyond them.
+If we don’t, we’ll continually make the same mistakes and essentially relive our pasts instead of growing beyond them.